A Comedy of Estimators: On KL Regularization in RL Training of LLMs: Abstract

 \section{Abstract}

-The reasoning performance of large language models (LLMs) can be substantially improved by training them with reinforcement learning (RL).
-The RL objective for LLM training involves a regularization term, which is the reverse Kullback-Leibler (KL) divergence between the trained policy and the reference policy.
-Since computing the KL divergence exactly is intractable, various estimators are used in practice to estimate it from on-policy samples.
-Despite its wide adoption, including in several open-source libraries, there is no systematic study analyzing the numerous ways of incorporating KL estimators in the objective and their effect on the downstream performance of RL-trained models.
-Recent works show that prevailing practices for incorporating KL regularization do not provide correct gradients for stated objectives, creating a discrepancy between the objective and its implementation.
-In this paper, we further analyze these practices and study the gradients of several estimators configurations, revealing how design choices shape gradient bias.
-We substantiate these findings with empirical observations by RL fine-tuning \texttt{Qwen2.5-7B}, \texttt{Llama-3.1-8B-Instruct} and \texttt{Qwen3-4B-Instruct-2507} with different configurations and evaluating their performance on both in- and out-of-distribution tasks.
-Through our analysis, we observe that, in on-policy settings: (1) estimator configurations with biased gradients can result in training instabilities; and (2) using estimator configurations resulting in unbiased gradients leads to better performance on in-domain as well as out-of-domain tasks.
-We also investigate the performance resulting from different KL configurations in off-policy settings and observe that KL regularization can help stabilize off-policy RL training resulting from asynchronous setups.
+The reverse Kullback-Leibler (KL) divergence between the trained policy and a reference policy is commonly used as a regularizer when training large language models (LLMs) with reinforcement learning (RL).
+Since computing the exact sequence-level KL divergence is intractable, practical algorithms use sample-based estimators computed from on-policy rollouts, and incorporate them in the reward or the loss.
+Despite its ubiquity, the interaction between estimator choice, position of the regularization and downstream performance is poorly understood.
+Recent work also identifies that certain implementation choices can result in biased gradients.
+We further analyze these practices and examine the gradients of several estimator configurations, showing how the choices shape gradient bias.
+We substantiate these observations with empirical evidence by RL fine-tuning LLMs with different KL configurations, and evaluating their performance on both in- and out-of-distribution tasks.
+In on-policy settings, we find that biased-gradient estimator configurations can cause training instabilities, while unbiased-gradient configurations lead to better performance on in-domain as well as out-of-domain tasks.
+We also observe that KL regularization can help stabilize asynchronous training.
 Overall, our findings provide useful takeaways for using KL-regularized objectives during RL post-training of LLMs.